corcorana/SWS_NVS_code/README.md

 ## Directions
 In order to reproduce the analyses reported in the manuscript, first download/clone this repository into a suitable directory and navigate to the `def_local.m` script.
 You will need to modify this script in order to define local paths to the data and stimulus materials (which you will need to download from the [OSF repository](https://osf.io/5qxds/)), as well as the requisite *MATLAB* toolboxes.
-You will need the *FieldTrip* toolbox installed in order to reproduce the EEG-based analyses; the *mTRF* toolbox is required for the  [stimulus reconstruction](#stimulus-reconstruction) analysis only (scripts will warn you if these toolboxes cannot be located).
+You will need [FieldTrip](https://www.fieldtriptoolbox.org/) installed in order to reproduce the EEG-based analyses; the [mTRF toolbox](https://github.com/mickcrosse/mTRF-Toolbox) is required for the  [stimulus reconstruction](#stimulus-reconstruction) analysis only (scripts will warn you if these toolboxes cannot be located).
-Optional toolboxes for figure plotting include *EEGLAB* and *export_fig*.
+Optional toolboxes for figure plotting include [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) and [export_fig](https://au.mathworks.com/matlabcentral/fileexchange/23629-export_fig/).

 ### EEG preprocessing
 To reproduce the EEG analysis pipeline from scratch (i.e. from raw data), first navigate to the `EEGpreproc` subdirectory to perform preprocessing.